 Figures reflect averages across all property types and ages.
 Individual values depend on condition, location within the postcode, and building age.

-Asking prices in Inverness range from £249,635 to £258,400 across the two postcodes with data.
-IV1, IV5, and IV13 have insufficient current listings for reliable averages, so this is a partial picture.
-Read these figures alongside the sold price analysis from the UK House Price Index, which covers the entire Highland council area.
+Asking prices across the two Inverness postcodes with data average £233,730, with IV3 at £211,019 sitting below IV2 at £256,441.
+IV1, IV5, and IV13 have too few current listings for a reliable average, so this is a partial picture.
+Read these asking figures alongside the sold-price record above, which covers the whole Highland council area and gives the fuller trend.

 |---|---|---|